-Larger builders are also becoming engaged in the private homebuilding market with projects coming forward from volume housebuilders such as Charles Church, Barratt Homes and David Wilson Homes.
-Councils are also in discussions with Linden and Bovis Homes over projects on some larger housing sites.
+Larger builders are also becoming engaged in the private homebuilding market with opportunities coming forward from volume housebuilders such as Charles Church, Barratt Homes, Redrow, Linden, Bovis and David Wilson Homes as part of developments on larger sites.

 What about firms specialising in custom build?

 The custom build market is expanding rapidly and there are now more than 25 specialist custom build developers or enablers active in the UK.
 They range from large nationwide companies delivering many schemes a year of 100+ homes, through to smaller regional/local firms delivering sites of 10-50 homes.
-Further details are available from NaCSBA – please see:
+Further details are available from NaCSBA on request.